abelardopardo/ontask_b/docs_src/Install/index.rst

 Once a connection is defined, as described in :ref:`sql_connection_run`, all the data in the table will be accessed and loaded/merged into the current workflow.

-The operations allowed in each connection are:
+The operations allowed for each connection are:

 Edit
   Change any of the parameters of the connection